eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 You can use copybooks stored in local folders, mainframe data sets or both.
 To enable copybook support, you specify the folders and data sets that contain copybooks used in your project in the workspace settings.
 When a copybook is used in the program, the folders and data sets are searched in the order they are listed for files and members that match the name of the copybook.
 If a copybook with the same file name is located in both a local folder and a mainframe data set, the one in the local folder is used.

-COBOL Language Support also supports copybooks for the IDMS dialect, called with the `COPY IDMS` statement.
-For more information, see the [IDMS documentation](https://techdocs.broadcom.com/us/en/ca-mainframe-software/database-management/ca-idms/19-0.html).

 Copybook support features are disabled for files stored in the folder **.c4z/.extsrcs** in your workspace.
 If you also use the [Debugger for Mainframe](https://github.com/BroadcomMFD/debugger-for-mainframe) extension to debug your COBOL programs, you might have some files stored in this folder.

 Configuring copybook support on COBOL Language Support also enables copybook support features of the [COBOL Control Flow](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.ccf) extension.

+### Supported Copybook Types

+COBOL Language Support supports the following copybook types:

+- IBM COBOL Copybooks, called with the `COPY` statement.
+- IDMS dialect copybooks, called with the `COPY IDMS` statement.
+For more information, see the [IDMS documentation](https://techdocs.broadcom.com/idms)
+- Datacom copybooks, called with the `COPY` statement.
+Datacom copybooks must be extracted to a mainframe data set or local folder for use in COBOL Language Support.
+For more information, see the [Datacom documentation](https://techdocs.broadcom.com/datacom).

 ### Storing Copybooks Locally